 Feeling that your customer service quality assurance process is becoming a chore?
 Not sure how to set up conversation reviews efficiently?
 Internal quality assessments can take hours of work – we’ve seen companies spend 70% of their QA time on copy-pasting data and searching for information in spreadsheets.

 Whether you’re conducting conversation reviews to bring consistency to your team, to boost your CSAT, to onboard new agents, or for any combination of reasons, the fact is that the quality of your customer service depends on it.
 You genuinely believe in the benefits of internal feedback, but can’t handle the administrative work it creates – we get it.

 Most companies start by using spreadsheets to organize their internal feedback.
 With a small team and low conversation volume, a shared document can be enough.

 However, as your company grows and your needs change, you’ll see that spreadsheets become less and less efficient for the purpose.
 If it takes too much time and manual work, and nobody enjoys the process, then the quality of the feedback will suffer.
 That’s when dedicated conversation review tools come in handy.

-Spreadsheets are a unique means of dealing with a lot of data, including that related to conversation reviews.
+Spreadsheets are a unique means of dealing with a lot of data, including those related to conversation reviews.
 However, if you and your team aren’t spreadsheet pros, you might find it difficult to set up the review process, and then continuously tweak it as necessary.

 Here’s what most companies want to see in their support assessment documents: